Social-RV/comparative-judging/README.md

 Comparative judging is a method for evaluating remote viewing sessions by comparing session data against multiple potential targets simultaneously.
 The AI judge is presented with the user's session alongside the correct target mixed randomly with decoy targets.
 This blinded approach prevents bias and provides a more objective assessment.

+**What You'll Need:**

+- Python 3.10 or higher
+- Node.js 18 or higher
+- OpenAI API key (for AI judging)
+- Social RV Research API key (for accessing session data)

+**This guide includes complete installation instructions for all tools.**

 ## How It Works

 This implementation uses Social RV's **multi-pass elimination algorithm**: